khalid-hussain/theprophetsprayer/MARKDOWN/11-TheTaslim.md

 <div lang="ar">السَّلَامُ عَلَيْكَم.</div>
 “Peace be on you,” [in front of his face, turning to his right side a bit (or a little)].[^i280]

-They used to gesture with their hands when saluting to the right and left; when the Messenger of Allāh \pbuh saw them, he said, “What is the matter with you, gesturing with your hands as if they are the tails of wild horses?!
-When one of you salutes, he should look towards his companion and not indicate with his hand.
+They \mabpwthem used to gesture with their hands when saluting to the right and left; when the Messenger of Allāh \pbuh saw them, he said, “What is the matter with you, gesturing with your hands as if they are the tails of wild horses?!
+When one of you salutes, he should look towards his companion and not indicate with his hand.”
 [So when they prayed with him, they did not gesture.]
-(In one narration: It is enough for each of you to place his hand on his thigh, and then salute his brothers who are on his right and left).”[^i281]
+(In one narration: “It is enough for each of you to place his hand on his thigh, and then salute his brothers who are on his right and left.”)[^i281]

 ## The obligation of the _taslīm_